Every year cruise lines launch new ships, and the focus always seems to be bigger is better.

-There’s no winner between Big vs. Small cruise ships.
+There’s no winner between big or small cruise ships.

 What’s most important is deciding what style of cruising is best for your vacation.

 Big cruise ships can carry over 5,000 guests and offer dozens of bars, pools, restaurants, activities, and entertainment options.
-With so much to see and do on the ship, today’s mega cruise ships are best described as floating resorts.
+Today’s mega cruise ships are best described as floating resorts, with attractions and amenities that rival some of the largest amusement parks in the world.

 There are several differences between big and small cruise ships.